libretiny-eu/libretiny/docs/dev/stdlib.md

 Usually, functions available in C standard library should not be defined by the SDK.
 Instead, they should be included using GCC's headers, and implemented by the libc or wrapped and implemented in the SDK.

-The following functions must not be defined by the SDK.
-Their presence makes conflicts due to incompatibility with C library, so they should be removed or disabled, and replaced with wrappers.
+The following functions should not be defined by the SDK.
+Their presence creates conflicts due to incompatibility with C library, so they should be removed or disabled, and replaced with wrappers.

-Memory management functions should be wrapped and redirected to FreeRTOS (if possible).
-The necessary linker flags are added for all families (in `base.py`), and a FreeRTOS implementation of the wrappers are provided in `malloc.c` in the common core.
+Memory management functions must be wrapped and redirected to FreeRTOS.
+The necessary linker flags are already added for all families (in `base.py`), and a FreeRTOS implementation of the wrappers are provided in `malloc.c` in the common core.
+If the family doesn't use FreeRTOS, a separate implementation must be added.

 Additionally, if the `printf` library is used in the chip family code, all other vendor-defined printf-like functions should be replaced with it.